First Year

 • Photography

-The Bachelor of Visual Arts First Year is mandatory for students majoring in Ceramics, Fashion and Textiles, Graphic Design, Painting, Photography, Printmaking, or Sculpture
+Completing the Bachelor of Visual Arts First Year is required for students who want to major in Ceramics, Fashion and Textiles, Graphic Design, Painting, Photography, Printmaking, or Sculpture.

 BACHELOR OF VISUAL ARTS: FULL-TIME